JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    * In addition, Ktor needs the [serialization feature](https://ktor.io/docs/serialization-client.html) to use `kotlinx.serialization` for processing network requests and responses.

 7. Once the dependency is added, you're prompted to resync the project.
 Click **Sync Now** to synchronize Gradle files:

    ![Synchronize Gradle files](gradle-sync.png)

-Learn more about adding [dependencies on multiplatform libraries](https://kotlinlang.org/docs/multiplatform-add-dependencies.html).
+> For an in-depth guide on multiplatform dependencies, see [Dependency on Kotlin Multiplatform libraries](https://kotlinlang.org/docs/multiplatform-add-dependencies.html).
+>
+{type="tip"}

 ## Create an application data model